ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 The presence of the "OPTIONAL RTP padding" is indicated by the padding (P) bit in the RTP header.
 As defined in {{RFC3550}} the last octet of the padding contains a count of how many padding octets should be ignored, including itself.

 An AP MUST carry at least two aggregation units (AU) and can carry as many aggregation units as necessary.
-However, the total amount of data in an AP MUST fit into an IP packet, and the size SHOULD be chosen so that the resulting IP packet is smaller than the MTU size so to avoid IP layer fragmentation.
+However, the total amount of data in an AP MUST fit into an IP packet, and the size SHOULD be chosen so that the resulting IP packet is smaller than the local MTU size so to avoid IP layer fragmentation.
 The structure of the AU depends both on the presence of the decoding order number, the sequence order of the AU in the AP and the presence of v3c-tile-id field.
 The structure of an AU is shown in {{fig-aggregation-unit}}.

 ~~~
    0                   1                   2                   3